Worlds of Wonder (toy company): 1985: founding and Teddy Ruxpin

-Don Kingsborough had been inspired to start a company, when Alchemy II solicited him to promote an electronic talking teddy bear invented by its animatronics design team who had worked on The Hall of Presidents at Walt Disney World.
+Don Kingsborough had been inspired to start a company when Ken Forsse's company, Alchemy II, solicited him to promote an electronic talking teddy bear invented by its animatronics design team who had worked on The Hall of Presidents at Walt Disney World.
 He said, "The minute I saw it I knew it was going to be successful".
 He named the company Worlds of Wonder because he thought it would be fun to see the letters "WOW" on Wall Street.
 By 1985, five more former Atari executives joined him as founders, and Steve Race joined as executive vice president of marketing.
 The infamously "so damned likable" Kingsborough recruited one staff member at a crowded restaurant by singing along with a Teddy Ruxpin demonstration while amused patrons gathered around the table.
 The prototype had a gaunt body figure and cost an unacceptable US$150 until former Atari designer Larry Lynch redesigned it to a still premium $70 price.
 Seeking breakthrough with retailers, the team made 40 corporate presentations in eight weeks.
 One executive remembered Kingsborough's charismatic perseverance while avoiding Atari's mistakes, referring to him by his industry nickname: "DK was the glue ...
 He created a bond.
 Everybody was working days, nights, weekends.
 Their whole life was committed to this project."

 In 1985, the flagship product Teddy Ruxpin became a hit seller, and WoW developed a strong national retail distribution channel of its unique high-tech premium toys.
 Kingsborough forecast far more than $70 million in sales for the year, expecting to become "the third or fourth largest toy company in the business" by 1986.
 He speculated that Silicon Valley could become known as "Toy Valley", while WoW's toys competed with the animatronics from Atari founder Nolan Bushnell, such as Chuck E. Cheese, Petsters, and AG Bear.
 WoW had 100 employees.